morpho-org/sdks/packages/morpho-ts/README.md

 ### Create custom formatters

 You can create a custom `format` object with default options that will be applied to all formatters created from it.
+You can also create custom formatters with specific names and options using the second argument.

 ```typescript
 import { createFormat } from "@morpho-org/morpho-ts";